Deep Stochastic Mechanics

 \[\rho(x,t) = |\psi (x, t)|^2.\]

-Goal: given an initial $\psi_0(x)$, draw samples from $|\psi (x, t)|^2$ for $t \in (0,T]$.
+Goal: given an initial wave function $\psi_0(x)$, draw samples from $|\psi (x, t)|^2$ for $t \in (0,T]$.

-One of possible solutions is to directly solve the SE for $\psi (x, t)$ using, for example, finite difference methods.
-Another approach is Monte-Carlo methods that rely on random sampling.
+One of the possible solutions is to directly solve the SE for $\psi (x, t)$ using, for example, finite difference methods.
+Another approach is Monte-Carlo methods which rely on random sampling.
 They use a variational ansatz (a parametrized wave function) to approximate the true wave function.
 Existing methods for solving the time-dependent SE face significant challenges:

 • Classical numerical solvers require discretizing the problem on a grid, leading to an exponential growth in computational complexity as the dimensionality increases.